COURSE MATERIALS AND SUPPLIES:

-Class Engagement (10%): Participation in all aspects of class is essential.
+Class Engagement and Attendance (30%): Participation in all aspects of class is essential.
 You are expected to actively engage in class activities, to contribute meaningfully to discussions, and to display dedication and earnest effort in exploring the class topics and tasks.
 This is simply what honors students do.
 Your PF will address any shortcoming in this area with you personally either over e-mail or during one of your consultation meetings.
-If you fail to address concerns regarding engagement that your PF or one of the faculty members brings up with you, your grade will be lowered incrementally: from an A to an A-, for example, or from a B- to a C+.
+Please keep in mind that attending class is an aspect of being engaged.
+Provided there is reasonable communication from individuals, we will be flexible and accommodating in cases where excessive absence is due to unavoidable issues involving COVID-19, personal health, religious participation, or family crises.

-- PACE Navigator: This document, a comprehensive planning tool that you will use throughout your time in the Honors College, allows you to chart out your individual academic plan in addition to noting professional and community engagement plans.
+- PACE Navigator (15%): This document, a comprehensive planning tool that you will use throughout your time in the Honors College, allows you to chart out your individual academic plan in addition to noting professional and community engagement plans.
 We will spend time in class discussing the best methods for long- and short-term planning on the navigator, and this is a document that you should always bring with you to your advising appointments.

 - Professional Documents: